The Department of East Asian Languages and Literatures at the University of Oregon

 Welcome to the homepage of the Department of East Asian Languages and Literatures at the University of Oregon.
 We hope you will enjoy your visit, and we certainly invite further inquiries.

-As is summarized here and explained on the pages that follow, through its many programs the department offers bachelor's degrees in Chinese and Japanese, master's and doctoral degrees in Chinese literature, and master's and doctoral degrees in Japanese Studies.
-The department now offers courses in Korean and is in the process of developing a minor (and ultimately a major) in the field.
-We are also accepting master and doctoral students in Korean studies.
+As is summarized here and explained on the pages that follow, through its many programs the department offers bachelor’s degrees in Chinese and Japanese and minors in Chinese, Japanese and Korean.
+The department also offers master’s and doctoral degrees in Chinese, Japanese, and Korean studies; and masters and doctoral degrees in East Asian Linguistics and pedagogy.

 Currently, the department has over 100 undergraduate majors a year, and these students have the option of language-intensive or culture-intensive majors in Chinese or Japanese language.
 Language-intensive majors take four years of modern language, literary language, and essential literature courses, while culture-intensive majors take three years of modern language and a wider range of literature and culture courses.
 Although it is not currently possible to pursue a minor or major in Korean, there is an option for students to pursue a minor/major in Asian Studies with a focus on Korea (please contact the Korean faculty for further details).